- Created on the 22 September, 2017.

 Tick-borne encephalitis virus (TBEV) is a member of the genus Flavivirus which also includes Louping ill virus (in UK), Omsk hemorrhagic fever virus (in Siberia), Kyasanur forest disease virus (in India) and Alkhurma virus (in Saudi Arabia).
 Louping ill virus is responsible for primarily causing disease in sheep and can lead to TBE-like illness to any person who is in contact with these infected sheep (for example butchers, veterinarians and even laboratory workers).
 The replication of the virus takes place in the cytoplasma of the infected cells and the pathogen itself made up of a single stranded RNA which can be inactivated by sodium desoxycholate or ether.
 The highest period of tick activity/infections occurs between the months of April to November and are most frequent in rural areas.
 The standard incubation period of TBE is often between 7-14 days and is also asymptomatic, there have been reports of shorter incubation times which tend to follow milk-borne exposure.
 Laboratory diagnosis of a fresh infection can be determined by measuring specific IgM antibodies, determining the IgG levels helps to monitor the course of the disease following infection and to analyse the immune status following an active vaccination/immunization protection program.

-The minimum detection sensitivity level of human Tick-borne encephalitis virus IgG using this human TBEV-IgG ELISA kit was 3.2 U/ml.
-The dynamic assay range for this kit is 10.0 – 1,000.0 U/ml.
+The minimum detection sensitivity level of IgG antibodies to Tick-borne encephalitis virus (TBEV-IgG) using current human TBEV IgG ELISA kit was 3.2 U/ml.
+The dynamic range for this assay is 10.0 – 1,000.0 U/ml.

 - Comparison of six different commercial IgG-ELISA kits for the detection of TBEV-antibodies.
 J Clin Virol.
 (2001) 20 (3): 179-82.
 Niedrig M., et al.